codr7/forthy2/README.md

 42 42 42
 ```

-### transformations
+### iterators
-`map` takes an input followed by a function as arguments, and returns an iterator for the sequence of values obtained by applying the function to the input.
+`map` takes an input followed by a function as arguments, and returns an iterator for values obtained by applying the function to the input.

 ```
   (1 3 5).map &+1!